GoogleCloudPlatform/cloud-learning-platform/INSTALLATION.md

 - Add frontend domain as an "Authorized Domain"
 ![](docs/static/images/authorized_domain.png)

+## Add gke-pod-sa key

+Create and download a key for the `gke-pod-sa` service account and place it in the `gke-pod-sa-key` secret.

 ## LTI keys setup

 LTI Service requires a pair of rsa private and public keys for signing the jwt token (also referred as lti_message in LTI documentation) and a issuer url.